adamrogoyski/tetris/README.md

 * The Scheme version uses lists rather than vectors for everything.
 * The Scheme chickadee version has the y coordinate axis flipped.
 * The Javascript versions are written with asynchronous callbacks.
-* The Fortran and Lua version uses arrays indexed starting at 1.
+* The Fortran, Lua, and Zsh version uses arrays indexed starting at 1.
 * The Fortran version uses column-based arrays.
 * The Racket version has limited support for music, and no command-line arguments.
-* The Bash version has no sound.
+* The Bash and Zsh versions have no sound.

 The music is performed by me on guitar.
 They should be close to note-for-note identical to the three Nintendo Gameboy Tetris songs.